Institute of Contemporary Art San Francisco

-Institute of Contemporary Art San Francisco (ICA SF) is an American contemporary art museum that opened in October 2022, and was initially located in the Dogpatch neighborhood of San Francisco, California.
-By October 2024, it moved to the Financial District of San Francisco.
-Admission is free.
+The Institute of Contemporary Art San Francisco (ICA SF) is an American contemporary art museum that opened in October 2022.
+It was initially located in the Dogpatch neighborhood of San Francisco, California.
+By October 2024, it had moved to the Financial District of San Francisco.
+A year later, ICA transitioned to a "city-wide nomadic model" of pop-up exhibitions.

 About

-The Institute of Contemporary Art San Francisco is a non-collecting institution with a 11,000-square-foot gallery space that opened in October 2022 at 901 Minnesota Street, funded through Silicon Valley–based donors.
+The Institute of Contemporary Art San Francisco is a non-collecting institution and charges no admissions.
+Ali Gass is its founding director.
+In October 2022, it opened a 11,000-square-foot gallery space at 901 Minnesota Street in San Francisco's Dogpatch neighborhood, funded through Silicon Valley–based donors.
 Donors of the opening of ICA SF included Deborah and Andy Rappaport, Pamela and David Hornik, and Kaitlyn and Mike Krieger.
 The space was designed after the European kunsthalle, specializing in displaying temporary, boundary-pushing art.
-Ali Gass is the founding director.

-In 2024, ICA SF announced plans to relocated from its original Dogpatch neighborhood to a larger five-story modernist building known locally as “the Cube” at 345 Montgomery Street in the city’s Financial District, expanding exhibition space from 11,000 square feet to 26,000 square feet, as part of an effort to revitalize the neighborhood.
+In 2024, ICA SF relocated to a larger five-story modernist building known locally as "the Cube" at 345 Montgomery Street in the city’s Financial District, owned by Vornado Realty Trust and The Trump Organization.
+The move, part of an effort to revitalize the neighborhood, was facilitated by Vornado offering free rent and utilities for two years, and expanded ICA's exhibition space from 11,000 square feet to 26,000 square feet.
+As reported by the San Francisco Standard, "curators and visitors often noted that The Cube posed significant challenges; namely, the scale of the interior made it difficult to present artwork effectively."
+In October 2025, ICA announced that it would be leaving The Cube (which by that time had secured a 10-year lease with the Wharton Business School) in December 2025 and transition to a "city-wide nomadic model" of pop-up exhibitions.